wso2-extensions/esb-connector-basecamp/docs/people.md

 ```

 **Properties**
-* projectId: The identifier of the project.
+* projectId: The identifier of the project for which you want to update user permission.
-* grant: An array of execting people IDs to grant permission to access the project.
+* grant: An array of IDs of existing people to grant permission to access the project.
-* revoke: An array of execting people IDs to revoking the access .
+* revoke: An array of IDs of existing people to revoke permission to access the project.
-* create: An array of new people IDs to grant permission to access the project.
+* create: An array of the name and email address of new people to grant permission to access the project.
+> NOTE: If necessary you can specify the title and company name properties in the array as well .
+Specifying those properties are optional.

 **Sample request**